 There are a number of ways you can filter your record query results to find the exact transaction you are looking for.
 The sections below describe each method and show examples you can start with to familiarize yourself.

-If you are trying to filter records by simple criteria (say, if you want all HTTP transactions from a single server that generated 404s), you can create a simple query.
-For simple queries, start by clicking Records from the top menu to get to the main Records page, and then add a filter in one of the following ways:
+If you are trying to filter records by simple criteria (say, if you want all HTTP transactions from a single server that generated 404s), you can create a simple query in one of the following ways: